magento/architecture/design-documents/frontend/technical-vision.md

 ### Static Type System with [TypeScript][]

-When building an application, like building a trophy, we start at the foundation with a static type system and linter (e.g., [TypeScript][] and [TSLint][]).
+When building an application, like building a trophy, we start at the foundation with a static type system and linter (e.g., [TypeScript][] and [TypeScript ESLint][]).
 This sets up a good foundation and comes at a relatively low cost for new projects.

 ### Unit & Integration Tests with [Jest][]